PHLAK/laravelcollective-html-form-snippets/README.md

 ### With Package Control:

-Search for `LaravelCollective/html Form Snippets`
+Search for `LaravelCollective HTML Form Snippets`

 ### With Git:

-Clone the repository in your Sublime Text "Packages" directory:
+Clone the repository in your Sublime Text "Packages" directory (~/.config/sublime-text-3/Packages on Linux):

     git clone git@github.com:PHLAK/laravelcollective-html-form-snippets.git